jdmota/java-typestate-checker/tests/linearity/README.md

-The following examples test if the new implementation of Mungo currently enforces linearity.
-All these examples are available here: [tests/linearity](https://github.com/jdmota/abcd-mungo/tree/jdmota/tests/linearity).
+The following examples test if the Java Typestate Checker currently enforces linearity.
+All these examples are available here: [tests/linearity](https://github.com/jdmota/java-typestate-checker/tree/master/tests/linearity).

 ## Contents: